praekeltfoundation/molo/docs/features.rst

         - Content pages mostly used for About, Terms and Contact information
     - Search
         - The ability to search for any content on the site
+        - The ability to show a highlighted term in the results
+        - Support for both Elastichsearch 1.x & 2.x

+            Search highlighting is only supported by the Elasticsearch backend.

         You can use Elasticsearch 1 with the following settings::

             WAGTAILSEARCH_BACKENDS = {